 Our approach to One Page Profiles, which we recognise are no longer prescribed in the SEN Code of Practice 2014 (updated January 2015), is as follows:

 Our One Page Profile are a planning, teaching and reviewing tool which enables us to focus on particular areas of development for students with special educational needs.
 They are seen as working documents which can be constantly refined and amended.

 Our One Page Profiles will only record that which is “additional to” or “different from” the differentiated curriculum plane which is in place as part of provision for all children.
 Targets will address the underlying reasons why a student is having difficulty with learning – they will not simply be “more literacy” or “more maths”.

 - Discussion between teacher and SENCO

 - Discussion, wherever possible, with parents/carers and student

 - Discussion with another professional (after long discussion it has been decided not to prescribe an order of events – the precise order for this will vary from student to student).

 Wave 3: Statement of Special Educational Needs or Education Health and Care Plan

-Students with a statement of educational needs (pre September 2014) or an Education Health and Care Plan (post September 2014) will have access to all arrangements for students on the SEND register (above) and, in addition to this, will have an Annual Review of their statement/plan.
+Students with an Education Health and Care Plan will have access to all arrangements for students on the SEND register (above) and, in addition to this, will have an Annual Review of their plan.